Random Graph: Stronger logic but with the zero one law: Introduction

-So in the proof we have two questions to address: fixing $G = ([n],R_\ell)_{\ell < k}$, drawing the quantifiers, how $(G,R^G_\ell,\ldots)$ look like.
+So in the proof we have two questions to address: first fixing $G = ([n],R_\ell)_{\ell < k}$, drawing the quantifiers, how $([n] ,R^G_\ell,\ldots)$ look like.
 Second, we need to consider all the $G$'s on $[n]$.
-For the first stage the main problems are: two definable derived graphs which are isomorphic.
+For the first stage the main problems are: two definably derived graphs which are isomorphic.